 The seeds that are to be planted are actually shelled raw peanuts.
-‘Raw’ in this case means unprocessed (i.e. not roasted, boiled, or salted).
+‘Raw’ in this case means unprocessed (i.e., not roasted, boiled, or salted).
 You can easily source these seeds online or sleuth them at your local garden center or grocer.
-Sow the seeds 1 to 2 inches (2.5 to 5 cm.) deep, 6 to 8 inches (15-20 cm.) apart in rows 2 feet (61 cm.) apart.
+Sow the seeds 1 to 2 inches (2.5-5 cm.) deep, 6 to 8 inches (15-20 cm.) apart in rows 2 feet (61 cm.) apart.

 Before too long you will witness clover-like plants emerging from the ground which will set small yellow flowers.
 Once these flowers are pollinated, their fertilized ovaries begin to elongate and penetrate what is referred to as ‘pegs’ into the ground.
 It is at the tip of these pegs that peanut fruit begins to form.

 When your plants reach 6 inches (15 cm.) tall, loosen and aerate the soil by lightly and gingerly digging around the base of each plant.
-At a height of 12 inches (30 cm.), hill the soil high around each plant as you would with potatoes, then lay down a light mulch using compost, straw or glass clippings to retain moisture and minimize weeds.
+At a height of 12 inches (31 cm.), hill the soil high around each plant as you would with potatoes, then lay down a light mulch using compost, straw, or grass clippings to retain moisture and minimize weeds.
 As with any plant in your garden, attentiveness to routine weeding and watering will be of great benefit to your peanut plants.